-We have financed our operations primarily through revenue from product sales and royalties, development and commercialization collaboration contracts and debt and equity financings.
-In October 2009, we received a payment of \$125.0 million from AstraZeneca under the license agreement we entered with AstraZeneca AB dated September 20, 2009 (AstraZeneca License) as an upfront payment for the worldwide rights to further develop and commercialize Oral NKTR-118 and NKTR-119.
-In December 2009, we also received a payment of \$31.0 million from the exercise of a license option extension by one of our existing collaboration partners.
-Similar to 2009, the results of our collaboration partnering efforts will also have a material impact on our cash position at the end of 2010.
-To date we have incurred substantial debt as a result of our issuances of subordinated notes that are convertible into our common stock.
+Historically, we have financed our operations primarily through revenue from product sales and royalties, license and collaboration agreements and debt and equity financings.
+While in the past we have received a number of significant payments from license and collaboration agreements and other significant transactions, we do not currently anticipate completing new transactions with substantial upfront payments in the near future.
+In addition, we have substantial debt, represented by our outstanding convertible subordinated notes.
 Our substantial debt, the market price of our securities, and the general economic climate, among other factors, could have material consequences for our financial condition and could affect our sources of short-term and long-term funding.
-Our ability to meet our ongoing operating expenses and repay our outstanding indebtedness is dependent upon our and our partners' ability to successfully complete clinical development of, obtain regulatory approvals for and successfully commercialize new drugs.
+Our ability to meet our ongoing operating expenses and repay our outstanding indebtedness is dependent upon our and our partners' ability to successfully complete clinical development of, obtain regulatory approvals for and successfully commercialize drug candidates.
 Even if we or our partners are successful, we may require additional capital to continue to fund our operations and repay our debt obligations as they become due.
 There can be no assurance that additional funds, if and when required, will be available to us on favorable terms, if at all.